 Originally from Pittsburgh, Pennsylvania, Ellie has called Canada home for over 15 years.
 After completing a bachelor’s degree in music from Duquesne University, she worked in arts management at the Kennedy Center for the Performing Arts, the Pittsburgh Symphony Orchestra, the Tanglewood Music Center, and at the League of American Orchestras in New York.

 After moving to Québec City, Ellie worked for eight years as operations manager at Voice of English-speaking Québec.
 Since joining the JH Partners team as our program support agent in 2018, she has become involved in almost every aspect of the organization.

 Ellie is passionate about supporting the health and well-being of Québec’s dynamic English-speaking community.
-She loves living in vibrant Québec City, where she resides with her husband Kevin, their two young children and their golden retriever.
+Working from a distance, she resides in the Outaouais region with her husband Kevin, their two young children and their golden retriever.

 Emilie was born and raised in Quebec City, growing up in a mostly Francophone family.
 She was lucky enough to attend English school, where she developed a strong sense of belonging to the English-speaking community of Quebec City.